guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

 After running all these commands, you should be able to open and run the Operator GUI project in the directory *projetlong/Cervical_GUI*.

+For this Python project, we have been using *Pycharm*, available at [this page](https://www.jetbrains.com/pycharm/).
+A free *Community edition* is available, allowing to work with the project.
+Paid licenses are also available, and students can get all *Jetbrains* paid IDEs for free by registering on their website with the e-mail address their institution provided.

 ### The Oculus App

 The Oculus App part of the project is made with Unity 2017.3.